maxmurdoch/flock/src/pages/commercial.md

     Good news!
 You no longer need to commit to an annual policy in order to get your insurance certificate for your PfCO application or renewal.
   image: ../../images/uploads/cover-note.svg
   link:
-    text: Get your proof of insurance document →
+    text: Get your insurance certificate →
     to: 'https://landing.flockcover.com/cover-note/'
   smallText: >-
     Instead, you can use our ‘Cover Note’ which is accepted by the CAA as proof of EC785/2004 compliant insurance.
 Get yours instantly via the Flock Cover mobile app for free.